Abdul Ganiyu Ambali

-Abdul Ganiyu Ambali (born 29 November 1957) is a Nigerian academic, administrator and former vice chancellor of the University of Ilorin.
-Ambali was also former chairman of the Association of West African Universities (AWAU), and a recipient of one of Nigeria's highest honours, CON.
+Abdul Ganiyu Ambali (29 November 1957 – 6 June 2026) was a Nigerian academic, administrator and vice chancellor of the University of Ilorin.
+Ambali was also chairman of the Association of West African Universities (AWAU), and a recipient of one of Nigeria's highest honours, CON.

 Early life and education

 Abdul Ganiyu Ambali was born in Ilorin, Kwara State to the family of Mall.
 Ambali Gidado and Mrs. Husseina Angulu.
 Ambali had his primary education at Pakata Primary School, Ilorin, he proceeded to McBride Secondary School Jalingo, (now Government Secondary School, Jalingo) in Taraba State, Nigeria.

 Abdul was awarded a scholarship from the Borno State government to pursue an undergraduate degree in veterinary medicine at the Ahmadu Bello University which he completed in 1981.
 He had his masters and Doctorate degree from the University of Liverpool, United Kingdom.

 Ambali became a Member of College of Veterinary Surgeons of Nigeria, (MCVSN) in 2004 and Fellow of College of Veterinary Surgeons of Nigeria (FCVSN) in 2009.